National Electronics Museum: History

 The museum offers education programs such as YESS (Young Engineers and Scientists) and the annual Robot Fest (held annually on the last weekend of April), as well as the Robert L. Dwight scholarship.
 Donations and grants are accepted from foundations and engineering societies.

 Board members include former Westinghouse employees and Northrop Grumman associates.
 Other public foundations such as Anne Arundel County Public Schools, Camegie Institute, American Alliance of Museums, the University of Maryland – Baltimore County, Johns Hopkins Applied Physics Lab, Allied Signal, and Hertzbach & Company support the museum.
 Over 30 volunteers donate over 5,000 hours of their time each year.

 In 2023, the museum closed at its Linthicum site, and has of 2024 relocation to Hunt Valley, Maryland, where it is adjacent to the Computer Museum at System Source.

+In 2026, the museum announced that it was moving to the Maryland Aerospace Heritage Center, where it will be co-located with the Glenn L. Martin Maryland Aviation Museum.